EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 ## 10. Database Security

-10.1 Default password provided by database vendor must not be used and password must be complex and unused Default Database accounts must be disabled/deleted.
-(This rule will take effect in R1.0)
+10.1 Default password provided by database vendor must not be used and password must be complex and unused Default Database accounts must be disabled/deleted. (**This rule will take effect in R1.0**)

 Test steps:
 1. Try login with default password.
 It must fail.
 2. Query all the database accounts.
-Account which are no longer requried must not exist.
+Account which are no longer required must not exist.

-10.2 Each database account must have proper authorization privialges set.
-Assign only the least privilage required for the task.
-(This rule will take effect in R1.0)
+10.2 Each database account must have proper authorization privileges set.
+Assign only the least privilege required for the task. (**This rule will take effect in R1.0**)

 Test steps:
 1. Try the operations of admin using user account, it must not allow.